 The Board of Trustees for Oasis Charitable Trust has ultimate responsibility for Safeguarding issues.
 Operationally, this responsibility is delegated to the Group Chief Executive, who leads on policy issues in relation to the safeguarding of children and adults at risk across the Oasis Group.
 Within our Academies there are Safeguarding Leads who lead on Safeguarding issues within their locality.
 They are clear about their role and have sufficient time and receive relevant support, and training, which includes close contact with outside agencies including Children’s Services, the Local Safeguarding Children’s Board and relevant health care organisations.

-At Oasis Academy Sholing our Safeguarding leads are:
+Oasis Academy Sholing Safeguarding Team:

 If you have a concern that a child is being harmed, is at risk of harm, or you receive a disclosure (intentionally or unintentionally) you must contact one of the designated safeguarding leads as quickly as possible.